platformio/platformio-docs/boards/ststm32/portenta_h7_m4.rst

     * - :ref:`framework_arduino`
       - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences

-    * - :ref:`framework_zephyr`
-      - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind